On this page you will find most of the information that you require to learn, train and pass Post Red Sash level of Shaolin Crane Kung Fu.

 The Nine Tests of Shaolin Crane Kung Fu

-To attempt for the Shaolin Crane Level you need to either be qualified as a Red Sash (or senior) in Shaolin Temple Kung Fu or a Black Sash in a recognized traditional Martial Art Style.
+To attempt for the Shaolin Crane Level you need to either be qualified as a Red Sash (or senior) in Shaolin Temple Kung Fu or a Black Sash in a recognized Traditional Kung Fu Style.
 If you are from such another style you will need to learn the Shaolin Academy style of executing techniques.
 You will not have to learn the Shaolin Academy temple Forms but you will need to demonstrate 5 Forms/Katas/Patterns of your own to prove standard!
 If you are interested but not sure about anything, contact

 The Shaolin Crane Kung Fu person needs to be Elegant and Peaceful.
 To complete this test you need to choose five of the following the listed Movement Exercises and succeed in doing them.
 You need to be able to achieve the given exercise and will be marked on how well, how Elegantly and how convincingly you are able to achieve it.